Saturday, July 31, 2021

 One the projects I've been thinking about only needs 12 bits, so for starters let's be frugal and use that.

 On paper the AD5721/5761 has some other cool features, like the ability to change its output range from your code (no need to use a processor pin for this).
 Also the ability to read what is in its registers back to the MCU.
-It also has a "the chip is too hot!" temperature reading and the ability to diasy chain several of the DACs together for multi channel output.
+It also has the ability to output its temperature and daisy chain several of the DACs together for multi channel output.
 Cool!

 OK that's the good news, but here's the bad news: I worked for about 3 days to get the AD5721 to do anything (other than just sit at 0V at output) and--nothing